Tendinitis, tennis elbow, plantar fasciosis, shin splints and more - why tissues become overloaded and the way to prevention and cure

 Tendinitis or tendinosis - what’s in a name?

 The reason it is important to know whether what you suffer from is an overuse -osis or not is that it informs the choice of treatment.
-Anti-inflammatory medication and injections may not be the best idea when your tissues are struggling to heal.
-Inflammation is part of the natural healing response, and in an -osis type tissue breakdown the problem is actually a lack of a healing inflammatory response.
+Anti-inflammatory medication and injections may not be the best idea when your tissues are struggling to heal, especially when your tissues are already slower to heal, as in Ehlers-Danlos Syndromes (EDS) or Hypermobility Spectrum Disorder (HSD).
+Inflammation is part of the natural healing response, and in an -osis type tissue breakdow n the problem is actually a lack of a healing inflammatory response.

 The problem is caused by overuse or overload, so the treatment naturally has to include--you guessed it-- rest.
 Athletes in particular hate to hear this, and often re-injure themselves due to not following therapeutic recommendations.
 Unfortunately, Mother Nature is rather indifferent to our preferences, and until we give our tissues the break they need, they will continue to demand it, either through continuous pain, or through repeated bouts of a similar type of pain.